CentreForDigitalHumanities/vulcan-parseport/README.md

 The server can be run in three different ways:

 1. Locally, using Flask's built-in development server.
-2. In a Docker container.
+2. In a standalone Docker container.
 3. As part of the ParsePort container network, using Docker Compose.

 To run the server locally, you need to have Python 3.12 or higher installed (lower versions may work but have not been tested).